California Senate Passes $330 Million in Annual Film and TV Incentives

 "This adds to our economy," de Leon told his fellow senators, "and has a very powerful economic impact."

 De Leon called the bill "a smart, efficient and robust tax credit" that will help stop jobs that are "hemorrhaging" from the state.

-There have been questions over the years whether this is a Hollywood only bill, said Senator Alex Padilla (D-L.A.) during the pre-vote debate.
-"This helps that community and surrounding communities and frankly it is not [just about Hollywood]."
+There have been questions over the years as to whether this is a Hollywood-only bill, said Sen. Alex Padilla (D-L.A.) during the pre-vote debate.
+"This helps that community and surrounding communities, and frankly it is not [just about Hollywood]."

-"We're not going to get every tent pole," said Gene Erbin, a Sacramento lawyer who worked with the Directors Guild on the bill.
+"We're not going to get every tentpole," says Gene Erbin, a Sacramento lawyer who worked with the Directors Guild on the bill.
 "We're not delusional.
 We will get our share back.
 We believe it will work."

-The original bill was written by Assemblyman Mike Gatto (D-L.A.) and Raul Bocanegra (D-L.A) but in the end had wide support from the leadership and members of both chambers.
+The original bill was written by assemblymen Mike Gatto (D-L.A.) and Raul Bocanegra (D-L.A) but in the end had wide support from the leadership and members of both chambers.